 We regard any discharge of untreated sewage as unacceptable and I hope I have reassured you that we are working hard to make them unnecessary, with specific plans for Chobham STW.
 Please come back to me if you have any further questions.

-On 18 October 2022, Michael received the following email from Julia Simpson, the Environment Agency’s Director for the Thames Area:
+18 October 2022 - Michael received the following email from Julia Simpson, the Environment Agency’s Director for the Thames Area:

 ‘Thank you for your email of 7 October 2022 to our Chief Executive, Sir James Bevan, regarding your concerns about Chobham Sewage Treatment Works.
 James has read your email and asked me to respond on his behalf.
 He will receive a copy of this response.

 I can confirm that we are aware of the situation regarding storm sewage discharges at Chobham Sewage Treatment Works.
 In recent years, we have required water companies to install Event Duration Monitoring (EDM) to assess the frequency and duration of storm sewage discharges from their assets.
 The water companies are required to submit this data to us on an annual basis.
 This has increased the transparency of water company’s operations and environmental performance.

 In 2020, EDM data for Chobham Sewage Treatment works confirmed a relatively high number of storm sewage spills, which required Thames Water to undertake an investigation under the Storm Overflow Assessment Framework to understand the reason for the high frequency of spills and plan improvements.
 Thames Water have completed an investigation and currently have plans in place for improvements at the site to reduce the number of storm sewage spills to an acceptable level.
 I note that you have already contacted Thames Water who are best placed to provide you with the latest progress on implementing their improvement plans.

 In relation to the particular storm sewage incident you have referred to, this was reported by Thames Water on 28 August 2022.
 The information obtained shows that there was only a minor impact on the receiving watercourse.